Revisiting Softmax for Uncertainty Approximation in Text Classification: Experiments and Results

 \subsection{Test Data Holdout Results}

 Table~\ref{table:performance_holdout_20news} and the table in Appendix \ref{app:results} show the performance of the two uncertainty approximation methods using the different datasets and models.
-The tables show the macro F1 score or accuracy depending on the datasets, and the improvement ratio in parentheses.
+The tables show the macro F1 score and accuracy (depending on the datasets), and the ratio of improvement from holding out data in parentheses.
 We observe that in most cases, either dropout-entropy (DE) or softmax has the highest score and improvement ratio.
 However, in most cases the two are close in performance and improvement ratio.
-We further observe that Mean MC also performs well and is almost on par with DE, however, Mean MC is a much more efficient method compared to DE, so the slight trade-off in performance, could beneficial on larger datasets, where the DE calculations take too much time to compute.
+We further observe that Mean MC also performs well and is almost on par with DE, however, Mean MC is a much more efficient method compared to DE, so the slight trade-off in performance could be beneficial in resource-constrained settings or non-critical applications.